TrueFiEng/useDApp/docs/source/core.rst

 **multicallAddresses**

 **supportedChains**
 List of intended supported chains.
-If use tries to connect
+If user tries to connect to unsupported chain an error value will be returned by `useEthers`.

-*Default value:*
+**Default value:**
 ``[ChainId.Mainnet, ChainId.Gorli, ChainId.Kovan, ChainId.Rinkeby, ChainId.Ropsten, ChainId.xDai]``

 **pollingInterval**
 Polling interval for a new block.